korehitone/imagix/README.md

 # Imagix

 A modern social image-sharing application inspired by Pinterest, built with Flutter and powered by Supabase.
-Share images, engage with comments, like posts, save collections, and follow creators in a beautiful Material 3 interface.
+Share images, engage with comments, like posts, save collections, and follow creators.

-**Version**: 1.0.1 | **Platform**: Android | **Language**: Dart 3.11.0+
+**Version**: 1.0.1 | **Platform**: Android & iOS | **Language**: Dart 3.11.0+

 ---